Tags Posts tagged with "Dr. David Dunaief"

 Dr. David Dunaief

-Here in the Northeast, we are quickly approaching the point in the year when we have the least daylight hours.
-This is the point at which many reach for vitamin D, one of the most important supplements, to compensate for a lack of vitamin D from the sun.
+Here in the Northeast, this is the time of year when many reach for vitamin D supplements to compensate for a lack of vitamin D from the sun.
 Let’s explore what we know about vitamin D supplementation.

 There is no question that, if you have low levels of vitamin D, replacing it is important.
-Previous studies have shown that it may be effective in a wide swath of chronic diseases, both in prevention and as part of the treatment paradigm.
+Previous studies have shown that it may be effective in a wide swath of chronic diseases, both in prevention and as part of a treatment paradigm.
 However, many questions remain.
-As more data come in, their meaning for vitamin D becomes murkier.
-For instance, is the sun the best source of vitamin D?

-At the 70th annual American Academy of Dermatology meeting in 2012, Dr. Richard Gallo, who was involved with the Institute of Medicine recommendations, spoke about how, in most geographic locations, sun exposure will not correct vitamin D deficiencies.
+At the 70th annual American Academy of Dermatology meeting in 2012, Dr. Richard Gallo, who was involved with the Institute of Medicine recommendations, shook things up by noting that, in most geographic locations, sun exposure will not correct vitamin D deficiencies.
 Interestingly, he emphasized getting more vitamin D from nutrition.
-Dietary sources include cold-water fatty fish, such as salmon, sardines and tuna.
+Dietary sources include cold-water fatty fish, beef liver, and egg yolks.
+Most of us receive food-sourced vitamin D from fortified packaged foods, where vitamin D has been added.

 We know its importance for bone health, but as of yet, we only have encouraging — but not yet definitive — data for other diseases.
-These include cardiovascular and autoimmune diseases and cancer.
+These include cardiovascular, autoimmune and skin diseases and cancer.

 Cardiovascular mixed results